google/codeworld/Users.md

 ## 2011

 * Little School on Vermijo
-  * LSV piloted an introductory programming class for 6 to 8 students grades 6 through 8.
+  * During the 2011-2012 school year, LSV piloted an introductory programming class for 6 students, grades 6 through 8.
 This was the original CodeWorld class.
-It began in the 2011-2012 school year, ran again in abbreviated form in the Spring of 2015, and then for the 2015-2016 school year.
-Classes were co-taught by Chris Smith and Sue Spengler.
+The teachers were Chris Smith and Sue Spengler.

 ## 2014